With thanks at the center of the upcoming holiday, now is a great time to incorporate a gratitude practice with your family.

 Now, the important question: how do you actually start a gratitude practice with your kids?

 But most importantly, remember: be patient and keep at it.
 We have been modeling gratitude for years -- it’s allowed us to create sweet, little moments -- and it works.
 Recently, it has started to be our kids who have initiated conversation around what makes us each thankful.
-Without them even knowing we can hear, our girls drop sweet thank yous to mother nature here and there when they spy something marvelous in their world.
+Without them even knowing we can hear, they drop sweet thank you's to mother nature here and there when they spy something marvelous in their world.

 Keep in mind that the feeling of gratitude does not necessarily come naturally to all -- for some, it might be intrinsic and for others, it’s learned.
 But all it takes to make it automatic is practice.
 Science has found that the more you practice you have at giving thanks the more naturally you’ll start to feel thankful.
 The trick is remembering to do it, which calls for a little intention and practice.
 The good news is you can easily get started today.